scientisst/scientisst-NButils/README.md

 ```

 ### 4. Make and commit changes
 Create or update notebooks and resources at will.
+Use the temaplate available [here](https://github.com/scientisst/notebooks/tree/master/_Templates/notebook_template) and don't forget to place all resources in the respective _\_Resources_ directory.

-Then commit them and push your changes to the remote repository.
+Don't forget to commit your changes and push them to the remote repository (this can be done anytime throughout your changes).

 ```bash
 git add .